-3 Course description
+3 Course Description

-The MSc programmes' intended learning outcomes, methods of content delivery, and range of assessment methods, are described in the appendix.
+The MSc programmes intended learning outcomes, methods of content delivery, and range of assessment methods, are described in the appendix.

-Course materials
+3.1 Course materials

 The recommended course books are normally given at the start of teaching by lecturers.
-The Reading List tool of the University Library can also be used to find the list and location of recommended textbooks.
+The Reading List tool of the University Library can also be used to find the list and location of recommended text books.

-Degree award
+3.2 Degree award

 The conditions of award of a Masters degree in Science are governed by the Generic Regulations for Taught Masters Degrees.
-To be awarded the MSc degree, you need both:
+To be awarded the MSc degree, you need:

-- i. a grade point average of 12.0 or above in the taught courses, - with at least 75% of these credits (90 credits) at grade D3 (9.0) or above, and all credits at grade F3 (3.0) or above; and - ii. a grade D3 (9.0) or better in the 60-credit MSc project.
+- i. a grade point average of 12 (equivalent to C3) or above in the taught courses, with at least 75% of these credits at grade D or above, and all credits at grade F or above - ii. a grade D or better in the 60-credit MSc project that: